Wellthy Clinic offers 1:1 Pregnancy Pilates.

 Gokben

-Pre & post natal and rehabilitation Pilates specialist.
+Specialist in Pre & post natal Pilates and rehabilitation.

 At Wellthy Clinic, we know that every wellness journey is different.
 This is why we offer 2 different options suited to you and your needs.